-It is particularly noted in this case that investments into structured notes were allowed to occur within the Complainant's portfolio in excess of the limits allowed on the maximum exposure to such products.
-MPM's Investment Guidelines of 2015 specifically mentioned a maximum limit of 66% of the portfolio value to 'products with underlying guarantee ... i.e. structured notes'.
+Besides the mentioned excessive exposure to single issuers, it is also noted that additional investments into structured notes were observed (fn.
+111 'Table of Investments' in the 'Investor Profile' provided by MPM refers) to have been allowed to occur within the respective portfolio, in excess of the limits allowed on the maximum exposure to such products.
+MPM's Investment Guidelines of 2015, 2016 and mid-2017 specifically mentioned a maximum limit of 66% of the portfolio value to structured notes.